mbarcia/CSV-Payments-PoC/docs/guide/backend-services.md

 # Creating Backend Services

-This guide explains how to create backend services using the Pipeline Framework, following the patterns demonstrated in the CSV Payments reference implementation.
+This guide explains how to create backend services using The Pipeline Framework, following the patterns demonstrated in the CSV Payments reference implementation.

 ## Overview